AshBardhan/Snakes-N-Ladders-Board-Game/README.md

 ===========================
 1. Clone the complete codebase into your preferred location.
 2. Download and Install latest versions of NodeJS and MongoDB.
 3. (Optional) Import this project into "IntelliJ IDEA" IDE as Node ExpressJS project.
-This will add some standard NodeJS packages inside "node_modules" folder.
+This will add some standard NodeJS packages (as mentioned in 'package.json' file) inside "node_modules" folder.
-4. Use the following commands on the location of your project
-  - "npm install" (Optional for IDEA developers)
-  - "npm install mongoose"
-  - "npm install cloudinary"
-  - "npm install socket.io"
+4. Open Command Prompt (Windows) or Terminal (Linux/Mac) from the location of your project and type the command "npm install" on it as it will download the latest NodeJS packages.
 5. For IDEA developers, proceed the following steps
   - Create/Edit the NodeJS configuration settings.
   - Fill up the location of your node.exe file in "Node Interpreter" section.